I’d just sat down at the kitchen table with a cup of tea when I heard someone knock on the front door. “Enzo, can you get that?”

 Alessia immediately started to take a video on her phone.
 “This is so perfect,” she said as he started to sway rhythmically and hum “Witchcraft” in my ear.
-“So you guys have been married for more than fifty years, you raised a family of six kids, and you’re still in love.
+“So you guys have been married for more than fifty years, you raised a family of seven kids, and you’re still in love.
 What’s the secret?”

 Although my throat was tight, I smiled as I thought of all the memories within these walls, the good days and bad days that had all ended the same way—in each other’s arms.
 “Remembering that love can still be beautiful even when it’s messy.”